aeternity/protocol/AENS.md

 2. send `claim` transaction to reveal name and pay the associated fee
 3. (Lima) send follow up `claim` transaction as overbid to initial `claim`

+From Lima transaction version is `2`

-The `claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.
+The first `claim` after `pre-claim` transaction MUST be signed by the same private key as a `pre-claim` transaction containing a commitment to the name and nonce.

 If the time delta of `pre-claim` and `claim` is bigger than 300 blocks,